Terracotta pots are the most recognizable and common plant containers.

 If you live in a colder region, you can use terracotta plants for your house plants.

-The thick walls of the terracotta pot will drain the water quickly in case of low evaporation at the same time, insulate the plant from extreme temperature changes.
+The thick walls of the terracotta pot will drain the water quickly in case of low evaporation at the same time, insulating the plant from extreme temperature changes.

 You can easily order terracotta pots online or get them from the local plant nursery.
 Check out our article about the best places to buy planters and pots online.